PERIMETER DRAINAGEPUMP SYSTEMS

 Perimeter Drainage has been the leader in design, installation, and maintenance of residential pump stations and accessories for almost 20 years.
 Our installations are the best in the business.
 Our installs include cast iron check valves, ball-union superblocks, and top notch pumps from Zoeller 260 Series and FE Myers WHR series pumps.
 We install the best SJE Rhombus IFS control panels with run time and counter capabilities.
 This allows us to determine the approximate wear and tear on your pumps.
 When there is a power outage, think of Perimeter.
-We install Generac Natural Gas Automatic Generators.
+We install CUMMINS Natural Gas Automatic Generators.
 Why worry about flooding when you have the peace of mind with one of these systems installed.
+Now we offer Pump Station monitoring thru 3P SCADA.
+Click here for more details.

 Pumps are required in drainage systems when the basement or crawl space elevation is lower than the District storm sewer.
 It is very important that the installation of a pump system will match the requirements of the residency.
 Pump systems require a professional engineer to determine which size of pump is needed.
 The determining factors are the following: